shimaden/tw/README.md

 __Post a tweet with image files__

-<u>Usakotter</u> can post a tweet with up to four image files.
+__Usakotter__ can post a tweet with up to four image files.
 JPEG and PNG formats are supported.

 __--media1__ FILE1